 Limit values have been established for a number of substances and materials, e.g. mineral dust, wood dust, organic dust, dust containing quartz and carcinogens.
-A chemical risk assessment must be carried out on work processes where harmful dust is generated.
-See "Chemical workplace assessment".

 When cutting or otherwise working with concrete, brick, granite, etc., the dust will contain quartz.
 For work where the dust contains quartz, a supplied-air respirator must be used.